-There are billions of dollars in lost super in Australia1.
-Many people open new accounts when they change jobs, making it difficult to keep track of where their super is.
+Many people open new accounts when they change jobs.
+This can make it difficult to keep track of where all your super is.

 One of the most important steps you can take today is to find and consolidate your super.
-This is usually much easier than you might think and will save you from paying multiple sets of fees.
+This will save you from paying multiple sets of fees and insurance premiums.